cal-cs184-student/hw-webpages-sp24-noah-ku/homework4.md

 ![Shearing springs](./assets/images/hw4/part1shear.png)

-## Part 2: Simulation via Numerical Integration
+## Task 2: Simulation via Numerical Integration

 In the `simulate` function, we implement a simulation step that updates the position of the cloth's point masses based on external acceleration (such as gravity).
 The first thing we did was calculate the mass and time step based on width, height, density from `ClothParameters`, and `delta_t`.
 Then we compute the total external forces.
 Then we compute the spring forces exerted based on current length, `ks`, and rest length.
 Then, using Verlet integration, we need to update the position if a point is not pinned.
 This allows the point to move based on damping as well.
 Lastly, we apply a constraint on spring length change to prevent it from stretching or compressing too quickly.